 KNOWLEDGE, SKILLS, AND ABILITIES

-Vocational nursing, including first aid, sterilization techniques, infection control, disposal of bio-hazardous material, medications, treatments and procedures, and bedside care of the ill.
+Vocational nursing, including first aid, sterilization techniques, infection control, disposal of bio-hazardous material, medications, and treatments and procedures.

 Medical symptoms especially as related to determination of appropriate examinations and tests.